Fashion of Diana, Princess of Wales: Legacy

 Diana was a fashion icon whose style was emulated by women around the world.
 Iain Hollingshead of The Telegraph wrote: "[Diana] had an ability to sell clothes just by looking at them."
 Diana remained a prominent figure for her fashion style, and is still considered an inspiration for stylists, celebrities, influencers and young women.
 This has been cited to the resurgence of certain trends, as well as the overall stylistic endurance of her ensembles.
 Designers Virgil Abloh and Hedi Slimane are considered to be impacted by her style.
 Diana's daughters-in-law, Catherine and Meghan, are believed to be influenced by her in developing their own professional wardrobe.
 One of Diana's favourite milliners, John Boyd, said "Diana was our best ambassador for hats, and the entire millinery industry owes her a debt."
 Boyd's pink tricorn hat Diana wore for her honeymoon was later copied by milliners across the world and credited with rebooting an industry in decline for decades.

 The Princess was named to the International Best Dressed List Hall of Fame in 1989.
 In 2004, People cited her as one of the all-time most beautiful women.
 In 2012, Time included Diana on its All-Time 100 Fashion Icons list.
 Donatella Versace later remarked that she didn't "think that anyone, before or after her, has done for fashion what Diana did".
 Following the opening of an exhibition of Diana's clothes and dresses at Kensington Palace in 2017, Catherine Bennett of The Guardian said such exhibitions are among the suitable ways to commemorate public figures whose fashion styles were noted due to their achievements.
 The exhibition suggests to detractors who, like many other princesses, "looking lovely in different clothes was pretty much her life's work" which also brings interest in her clothing.

 In 2016, fashion designer Sharmadean Reid designed a collection of clothes for ASOS.com inspired by Diana's style.
 "Di's incredible relationship with accessible sportswear through to luxury fashion forms the cornerstone of the collection and feels more modern than ever", Reid said about Diana in a press release.
 Diana was an inspiration for Off-White's spring 2018 show at Paris Fashion Week in 2017.
 The designer Virgil Abloh used Diana's signature looks as fragments to design new suits and attire.
 Supermodel Naomi Campbell, dressed in a combination of white blazer and cropped spandex leggings in reference to Diana's formal and off-duty styles, closed off the show.
 In 2019, Tory Burch used Diana's early 1980s style as an inspiration for her spring 2020 show at New York Fashion Week.
 In 2021, Rowing Blazers partnered with Warm & Wonderful to bring back the original "Black Sheep Sweater", just ahead of its appearance on Emma Corrin in The Crown.
 Multiple fictional dramatizations of her life have prominently featured recreations of outfits and fashion sense.
+In 2024, Tatler included Diana on its list of the most glamorous European royals.